-1895 Birthday of legendary film choreographer Busby Berkeley (1895-1976), whose career will be launched with a 12-show burst of creativity on Broadway between the end of 1926 and the beginning of 1930 (including A Connecticut Yankee and Good Boy) before being whisked off to Hollywood to do films like 42nd Street.
-His Broadway swan song was 1971's No, No, Nanette.
+1895 Birthday of legendary film choreographer Busby Berkeley, whose career is launched with a 12-show burst of creativity on Broadway between the end of 1926 and the beginning of 1930 (including A Connecticut Yankee and Good Boy) before being whisked off to Hollywood to do films like 42nd Street.
+His Broadway swan song is 1971's No, No, Nanette.

 1939 Swingin' the Dream, with a cast including Louis Armstrong, Moms Mabley, and Butterfly McQueen opens at the Center Theatre in New York.
 Erik Charell directs his and Gilbert Seldes' musical, a swing version of William Shakespeare's A Midsummer Night's Dream.
 Among its more fanciful elements are sets based on Walt Disney cartoons.

-1997 Lyric Opera of Chicago presents the world premiere of Amistad, by composer Anthony Davis, opening tonight.
-George C. Wolfe, producer of The Joseph Papp Public Theatre/New York Shakespeare Festival and famed director, will direct the opera; the cast includes Mark S. Doss and Thomas Young.
-The opera, based on an 1839 slave uprising aboard a Cuban chartered ship, will precede Steven Spielberg's film version of the same story (also titled "Amistad"), which will open Dec.
-10.
+1997 Lyric Opera of Chicago presents the world premiere of Amistad, by composer Anthony Davis.
+Tony Award winner George C. Wolfe directs a cast that includes Mark S. Doss and Thomas Young.
+The opera, based on an 1839 slave uprising aboard a Cuban chartered ship, precedes Steven Spielberg's film version of the same story (also titled Amistad), which opens December 10.